 Make sure that every product you have is on you when you are taking a photo.
 This may be hard but it’s a great way to promote yourself.
 People will see this and if they like the product they will start to engage with you more and more.
 Even better, they will start recommending this to their friends.
-This is the viral effect of Facebook and if it takes off it can be very rewarding.
+This is the viral effect of Facebook and the associated social media marketing effect as if it takes off it can be very rewarding.
 So if you are passionate about your brand and are seriously promoting it, then others will follow.

 Highlight your portfolio of work

 This is great for tradies.
-Imagine your are a builder and want to show off your latest house you have just built.
-Just snap away and upload it to Facebook.
-Even service related industries can showcase what they offer: accountants, lawyers etc. All you need to do is take a photo add some content and press publish.
+Imagine you are a builder r architect and want to show off the latest home build or design Just snap away and upload it to Facebook.
+Even service-related industries can showcase what they offer: accountants, lawyers etc. All you need to do is take a photo add some content and press publish.
 It’s as simple as that.
 You just need a bit of imagination and some creativity and once you get the hang of it you will be relying on Facebook for new business.

 You love surfing and you sell surf and ski related products.
-Make sure that on your surf trip to bal you take your GoPro and get some really good pics to promote your products and brand whilst you are on holiday.
-It shows your product I action and your customers will absolutely love this.
-If you have Villas in Bali and are promoting these, them make sure you take many snaps of you, your friends having a great time and then pop them immediately on Facebook.
+Make sure that on your next surf trip to you take your GoPro and get some really good pics to promote your products and brand whilst you are on holiday.
+It shows your product in action and your customers will absolutely love this.
+If you have Villas in Bali and are promoting these, make sure you take many snaps of yourself, your friends having a great time and then pop them immediately on Facebook.
 It works wonders and will have an immediate effect.
 People are visual, so the more creative you can be the better the results.
 The surfing community is huge with this type of promotion.
-For that matter, so is the ski, car racing, football, basically any type of sport and recreation business is huge on Facebook.
+For that matter, so is the ski, car racing, football, basically, any type of sport and recreation business is huge on Facebook.

 Facebook really wants you to post interesting stories.
 It’s a platform to engage your customer base with stories that are interesting.
 Try not to be too pushy or sell too hard in your posts all the time.
 They have space for this in the ads section.